emsig/houston23-mc3/README.rst

 Local Installation
 ''''''''''''''''''

-1. Download and install the correct Mambaforge for your OS:
+1. Download and install the corresponding Mambaforge for your OS:
    https://github.com/conda-forge/miniforge#mambaforge

    (Mambaforge uses mamba, the faster conda implementation, and sets